johnlarkin1/johnlarkin1.github.io/_posts/2017-02-24-simple-sieve-of-eratosthenes.md

 ==========
 That's all I'm really going to say about this.
 I know it wasn't a particularly long algorithm write up, but it is a different type of algorithm more of a construction algorithm.
 This idea of a sieve is really nice for coming up with interesting math problems.
 I've had to use it for another question, which hopefully I'll have time to write about at a later point.

 As always, thanks for your time and for reading.
-Let me know if my [code] has nay improvements to be made.
+Let me know if my [code] has any improvements to be made.

 [comment]: <> (Bibliography)
 [Swarthmore]: http://www.swarthmore.edu/